 In the 1970s, my boss was Tim Wilkinson, then the production director of the book publisher, The Folio Society.
 He was a talented typographer with firm views of what was correct and what was not.
 I learnt a lot from him and I’m still grateful for the licence he gave me, an enthusiastic but inexperienced beginner.
 His own design preferences were restrained and austere, but commercial pressures from other directors and the society’s members often pushed him into taking a more gaudy approach.
-When you then showed him a proof or a piece of artwork there would be a slight sigh and a shake of the head: ‘Plenty of taste, and all of it bad’.
+So, when you then showed him a proof or a piece of artwork there would be a slight sigh and a shake of the head: ‘Plenty of taste, and all of it bad’.

 If you want to make contact, here’s my email address.